Teaching Scholarships & Grants

 The importance of middle school should not be underestimated.
 This is where children will begin to understand their academic strengths and weaknesses.
 A middle school teacher's job is to encourage and aid them to make the best of their strengths and weaknesses.
 Here they will develop social skills as well as begin the basics of subjects they will go on to study in greater depth at high school.
 Becoming a middle school teacher is an honorable choice.

 Learn more about becoming a middle school teacher.
-Many middle school teacher fist seek to earn a Secondary Education Degree, Bachelor's in Education, or even go on to earn their Master's in Education Degree.
+Many middle school teacher first seek to earn a Secondary Education Degree, Bachelor's in Education, or even go on to earn their Master's in Education Degree.

 If you're already a middle school teacher, then you may wish to apply for this $8,000 grant to help improve math standards.
 The class must have been recorded as underachieving in grades 6-8 and can be for an individual teacher or a group of teachers wishing to improve standards in their school.
 Applicants must be a full member of the NCTM and will be required to write a 2,000 word proposal in order to be considered.
 All activities to improve math standards in the class or school should aim to be completed within one year.
-For further details, visit their website
+For further details, visit NCTM.

 GPA: 3.5 from an accredited college or university.